Located in: Czechia

 Contact us for FREE advice about your options to study medicine abroad.

-To apply for this medical faculty, you must sit for an exam in the subjects of Biology, Chemistry, and by your choice, Physics or Mathematics.
+To apply for this medical faculty, you must sit for an exam in Biology, Chemistry, and by choice, Physics or Mathematics.
 The test consists of 90 multiple-choice questions with a maximum point of 90.

 The diploma that you receive after successful graduation is recognised all around the world.
 This means you can apply to continue your studies or start practising in every country in and outside of the EU.